-- 1) Sit in the passenger seat with the doors closed.
+1) Sit in the passenger seat with the doors closed.
 Hood and engine covers must also be closed.
-(All lights and ignition key must be off) - 2) Open the glove box, wait 1 to 2 seconds and before 5 seconds elapse, press and hold the glove box switch down. - 3) The current mode will be displayed with the dome light flashing: - a) One flash = mode one (Car Show mode) - b) Two flashes = mode two (Battery Saver mode) - c) Three flashes = mode three (Parade mode) - 4) The current mode will display three times (the mode number is denoted by the number of flashes. - 5) If you do nothing, the mode will not change, and the unit runs the current mode after it completes the three mode sequence. - 6) If you release the glove box switch before the displayed mode has run three times, then the next mode is programmed and the dome light will stay flashing at a fast rate.
-This confirms that the next mode has been programmed. - 7) Press the glove box switch to return to step 3.
+(All lights and ignition key must be off)

+2) Open the glove box and before 5 seconds elapse, press and hold the glove box switch down.

+3) The current mode will be displayed with the dome light flashing:

+a) One flash = mode one (Car Show mode)

+b) Two flashes = mode two (Battery Saver mode)

+c) Three flashes = mode three (Parade mode)

+4) The current mode will display three times (the mode number is denoted by the number of flashes.

+5) If you do nothing, the mode will not change, and the unit runs the current mode.

+6) If you release the glove box switch before the displayed mode has run three times, then the next mode is programmed and the dome light will stay flashing at a fast rate.
+This confirms that the next mode has been programmed.

+7) Press the glove box switch to return to step 3.
 If you now have the current mode you want, keep holding the switch down until it exits the programming mode or else you release the glove box switch to continue changing the mode.

+Note: bug in first release, you must continue holding the glove box switch another 4 seconds after the third mode flash to exit the programming mode.